Nice3point/RevitExtensions/Readme.md

 You can install Extensions as a [nuget package](https://www.nuget.org/packages/Nice3point.Revit.Extensions).

-Packages are compiled for a specific version of Revit, to support different versions of libraries in one project, use a floating version.
+Packages are compiled for a specific version of Revit, to support different versions of libraries in one project, use RevitVersion property.

 ```text
 <PackageReference Include="Nice3point.Revit.Extensions" Version="$(RevitVersion).*"/>